 Typically, there are three common ways in which you can create slides in PowerPoint.
 All these three ways can be combined with each other but it is best to start with creating an outline for your presentation in another program.
 Mac users can create outlines in TextEdit.
-In addition, you can use Microsoft Word as well.
-In this tutorial, we'll show how you can use Word 2008 for Mac to create an outline for a PowerPoint presentation.
+Alternatively, you can use Microsoft Word as well.
+In this tutorial, we'll show how you can use Word 2011 for Mac to create an outline for a PowerPoint presentation.

-- Launch Finder (just click the Mac HD icon on your desktop) and go to your Applications folder, where you will find an icon for Word 2008.
-Double-click this icon to run this application.
+- Launch Finder (just click the Mac HD icon on your desktop) and go to your Applications folder, where you will find an icon for Word 2011.
+Double click to run this application.